 Edgardo C., an IT director, notes,”By using the VPN, we can connect remotely.
 We have two offices, and we could connect them through the VPN.
 We could establish a network between two sites, and that has improved and increased communication and productivity.
 Our remote site is able to access the server remotely.”

-Fortinet FortiGate is ranked 1st in Firewalls with 166 reviews while Meraki MX is ranked 1st in Unified Threat Management (UTM) with 15 reviews.
-Fortinet FortiGate is rated 8.4, while Meraki MX is rated 8.0.
-The top reviewer of Fortinet FortiGate writes "Stable, easy to set up, and offers good ROI".
-On the other hand, the top reviewer of Meraki MX writes "Makes it easy to stay on top of everything for security".
-Fortinet FortiGate is most compared with pfSense, Cisco ASA Firewall, Sophos XG, Check Point NGFW and SonicWall TZ, whereas Meraki MX is most compared with Cisco ASA Firewall, Sophos XG, Palo Alto Networks NG Firewalls, SonicWall NSa and pfSense.
+Fortinet FortiGate is ranked 1st in Firewalls with 99 reviews while Meraki MX is ranked 3rd in Unified Threat Management (UTM) with 9 reviews.
+Fortinet FortiGate is rated 8.4, while Meraki MX is rated 8.8.
+The top reviewer of Fortinet FortiGate writes "Efficient, user-friendly, and affordable".
+On the other hand, the top reviewer of Meraki MX writes "Provides good visibility, easy to configure and manage, and good for small businesses".
+Fortinet FortiGate is most compared with pfSense, Sophos XG, WatchGuard Firebox, Check Point NGFW and Cisco SD-WAN, whereas Meraki MX is most compared with Palo Alto Networks NG Firewalls, Sophos XG, pfSense, SonicWall NSa and WatchGuard Firebox.
 See our Fortinet FortiGate vs. Meraki MX report.